SSiev53347a1/MyCode/README.md

 # MyCode
 This Project has been created for Learning to track my code.

+##Version Control

+Need to work on the function of version control with GIT projects

 ## Getting Started

 These instructions will get you copy of the project up and runnin on your local machine for development and testing purposes.